Krazete/sandy/README.md

 ## Modes

-I added two custom variations (VTuber and Meowfficer) of the game to this project.
+Two custom variations (VTuber and Meowfficer) have been added to this project.

 To change modes, tap the banner sprite on the starting screen or results screen.